 - One additional elite night for every $5,000 spent on the card

-While those are advantages, I don’t consider them to be that significant.
+While those are advantages, I don’t consider them significant.
 The perks of Gold Elite status are fairly limited, and $5,000 is a lot to spend to earn just one additional elite night.

 Comparing free night & internet perks

 Two other perks set these two cards apart.
-Specifically, the Bonvoy Boundless offers the following two perks, which the Bonvoy Bold doesn’t:
+Specifically, the Bonvoy Boundless offers the following two benefits, which the Bonvoy Bold doesn’t:

-- A free night award on your account anniversary annually, valid at a property costing up to 35,000 points
+- A free night award on your account anniversary annually, valid at a property costing up to 35,000 points; you can now top this off with up to 15,000 points to redeem at a property costing up to 50,000 points

 - Premium internet when staying at Marriott hotels